jochenjonc/blog-component-state/README.md

 ## Recap

-So far we encountered following topics:
+So far we encountered the following topics:
 - _sharing a reference_ (not related to component state)
 - subscription handling
 - late subscriber